-Below is an example of a pie chart that makes good use of the part of whole concept: The user can see that the number of people voting to leave the EU in the "Brexit" was only slightly higher than the group which voted for for "remain".
+Below is an example of a pie chart that makes good use of the part of the whole concept: We can see that more than half of German land is used for agriculture:

 The most important thing you have to keep in mind is that a pie chart always represents a whole, i.e. 100%.
 Therefore, you can only use data that is based on exclusive values.
 Making a pie chart of a survey that allows multiple answers will lead to a misleading chart.
-Use a bar chart instead, but never a pie chart.
+In that case, it is better to opt for a bar chart instead of a pie chart.

 Below is the data we used to create the chart at the top of the page: